 Dr Vicky Simms

-I am a statistical epidemiologist in the MRC Tropical Epidemiology Group at the London School of Hygiene & Tropical Medicine.
+I am a statistical epidemiologist in the MRC International Statistics and Epidemiology Group at the London School of Hygiene & Tropical Medicine.
 I work on randomised controlled trials and cohort studies in the areas of HIV, adherence to antiretroviral therapy and mental health, including children and adolescents.
 I have been working with the Zimbabwe LSHTM research partnership since 2015, moving from the UK to Zimbabwe in 2019.

 Dr Sarah Bernays

 I am an anthropologist with expertise on HIV and adolescent health.
 I have been running qualitative studies and supporting social science capacity development in Zimbabwe for the last ten years.
 My focus is on conducting community participatory research using a range of qualitative methods to inform the design and development of interventions as well as process evaluation of complex interventions.
 I am a co-investigator on the CHIEDZA and B-GAP studies.
 I have a split academic appointment as an associate professor between the London School of Hygiene and Tropical Medicine and the University of Sydney.
 The best part of my role is working with passionate researchers and young people collaboratively as part of an interdisciplinary team.

 Dr Celia Gregson

 I am a musculoskeletal epidemiologist based in the Musculoskeletal Research Unit at the University of Bristol.
 I also work as a consultant orthogeriatrician.
 Post clinical training, I completed a MSc in Epidemiology at LSHTM and then a PhD.
 My interests include genetics of bone disorders, hip fracture epidemiology and the impact of HIV infection on the musculoskeletal system.